lcdumort/lcdumort.github.io/docs/_posts/2022-01-09-understanding-chemistry-with-python-consecutive-reactions.md

 ![cons_reaction.png](:/319cd54deb50426397f88519b42cb371)

-As we can see, the concentration of $A$ starts at $[A]_0$ but immediately converts irreversibly to $B$, causing a bumb in concentration of $B$.
-But remember that $B$ is the fuel for the second elemental reaction: $C$ is being formed!
-Now that the amount of $A$ in the system is drastically decreasing, the formation of $B$ slows down.
-The conversion rate of $B$ to $C$ still increases, up until the conversion to $C$ is faster than the formation of $B$: we have reached our maximum $B$ concentration in our time interval.
-Now it is just a matter of time before everything is converted to $C$.
+As we can see, the concentration of $A$ starts at $[A]_0$ but immediately converts irreversibly to _B_, causing a bumb in concentration of _B_.
+But remember that _B_ is the fuel for the second elemental reaction: _C_ is being formed!
+Now that the amount of $A$ in the system is drastically decreasing, the formation of _B_ slows down.
+The conversion rate of _B_ to _C_ still increases, up until the conversion to _C_ is faster than the formation of _B_: we have reached our maximum _B_ concentration in our time interval.
+Now it is just a matter of time before everything is converted to _C_.

 ### Total Script
 ```python